tbuller/CV/README.md

 ## Hobbies

-In my spare time, I enjoy reading books (currently I'm reading an Italian book called le tre del mattino) doing exercise such as running, and following sports such as basketball and rugby.
+In my spare time, I enjoy reading books (currently I'm reading an Italian book called Le tre del mattino), doing exercise such as running, and following sports such as basketball and rugby.